w3c/wai-people-use-web/_people-use-web/user-stories-three.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Ilya, senior staff member who is blind"
+title: "Ilya, senior accountant who is blind"
 nav_title: "Ilya"
 parent_in_h1:
   - ref: /people-use-web/user-stories/